-I began researching emphysema and COPD the day my mother was diagnosed.
-I found nothing but the bad news detailing the progression of the disease and the unknown mechanism causing this progression.
-I soon realized that I was ending up on web sites owned, operated or controlled by either the pharmaceutical or medical industries.
-I decided it was time I explored the alternatives to these drugs.
 I could see the drugs were temporarily masking symptoms however, as soon as the drug wore off, my mother was right back where she was before taking the drug with no lasting improvement.
 I reasoned that these drugs would be used solely for masking symptoms since that was all they did anyway.
 I do not believe for one second that they slow the progress of the disease as they claim.
 Remember, the pharmaceutical company that develops the drug is the one that does the testing.
 The fox watching the hen house.
 Their results are all flawed, in my opinion.

-"Smoking introduces a pathogen into the lungs that begins proliferating immediately and continues proliferating until it is stopped or the patient succumbs to the disease.
-As the pathogen proliferates the body adapts by distending the lungs creating additional surface area for gas exchange (breathing).
 The distending lungs eventually result in a condition common to emphysema and COPD patients known as 'barrel chest.'
 The pathogen continues proliferating and the body continues adapting until the distending lungs eventually begin crowding the stomach making normal-sized meals impossible.
 This problem reaches critical mass when the patient can no longer eat enough food to cover normal body functioning and severe weight loss occurs.
 This is the final stage of the disease."

-I did ask one of my mother's doctors why her emphysema and COPD were progressing.
-After all, she quit smoking after her diagnosis and by January of 2006 after not smoking for more than 2 years she was in "End Stage."
-She had deteriorated down to only 77 pounds and required 4 liters of continuous supplemental oxygen.
 Her doctor first gave me some medical rhetoric stating that it might be the alpha-1-antitrypsin deficiency.
 I had covered this genetic disorder in my research.
 I told him that we both knew that my mother's problem was from 40 years of smoking and not from a genetic disorder that generally shows up in the 20's or 30's void of any smoking.
 He then told me something that surprised me.